Tuscan White Bean Pasta

 Common questions

 To increase the protein in this meatless meal, use a legume-based pasta.
 The most common on the market at chickpea pasta and lentil pasta.
-There are some great options in stores and online.
 Some of my favorites are:

 • Tolerant Brand pasta (the green lentil is the best)